 Education Partnership Activity Description Risk Category Team responsible for managing arrangement Risk: Resource (including financial risks) Proposed Mitigation: Resource Risks Risk: Education Governance Proposed Mitigation: Education Governance Risks Risks: Equality, Diversity & Inclusion Proposed Mitigation: Equality, Diversity & inclusion Risks Placement modules (up to 40 credits) Activity (usually short placement up to 70 hours) is integral to the module learning outcomes.
-Medium School (including students self- sourcing).
+Medium School (including students self-sourcing).
 Extracurricular placements sourced by Student Futures can be 'used' as placements for relevant modules where suitable.
 The Global Opportunities Team is able to support international opportunities.
-The GO Wales Team (within Student Futures) can help source work shadowing opportunities, work tasters and up to six weeks paid work placements for students who have faced barriers in accessing higher education or work experience: Gowales@cardiff.a c.uk.
+The GO Wales Team (within Student Futures) can help source work shadowing opportunities, work tasters and up to six weeks paid work placements for students who have faced barriers in accessing higher education or work experience: Gowales@cardiff.ac.uk.
 Finance Resourcing will have been explored as part of the school approval process.
-Where undertaken overseas, funding for these placements is sourced via Turing and/or Taith, and therefore the opportunities are contingent on the level of grant awarded.
-Finance The University's Global Opportunities bursary scheme has, been agreed for 2023/24 to ensure that opportunities are available for short- duration, extra- curricular activity abroad (such as International Summer Programmes) in the event that external funding is not obtained.
-Programme design offers limited opportunity to undertake a placement module in the curriculum.
+Programme design Programme design offers limited opportunity to undertake a placement module in the curriculum.
 Not completing the placement impacts on the student's ability to pass the module.
-Early termination of placement Programme design Where modules are delivered 'short and fat', Schools could consider whether the placement//fieldtrip module could be available in both semesters to maximise the opportunities available for placements at a partner to be secured.
+Early termination of placement Programme design Where modules are delivered 'short and fat', Schools could consider whether the placement/fieldtrip module could be available in both semesters to maximise the opportunities available for placements at a partner to be secured.
 Where modules are delivered 'long and thin', Schools need to give consideration to when the placement will take place.
 All placement modules would need to include a contingency in the event that the placement could not be completed.
 As hybrid working had become normalised, then placements involve a significant amount/totally remote working can be approved provided they enable the student to meet the relevant learning outcomes.
 Due diligence identifies there may be limitations, or no adjustments can be made for students particularly in placements overseas.
 The nature of these adjustments may vary depending on the resource capacity of each provider.
 Placements could be an area of difficulty for students in terms of witnessing and/or being the subject of discriminating behaviour.
 For UK placements, the University's Disability and Dyslexia Service can assist employers by ensuring that they are aware of their obligations and by providing good practice guidance and support.
 Each international partner will need to be assessed on a case-by-case basis for appropriateness and the student declaration process will be important.
-Pre-departure briefing to explain the range of support, advice, and guidance at the partner
+Pre-departure briefing to explain the range of support, advice, and guidance at the partner / organisation.
+Guidance for students with protected characteristics going abroad has been developed with input from specialist teams.